karim-007/task-management/frontend/README.md

 # node version not more than 16
 $ yarn install

+# copy the .env.example to .env and change according to your config

 # serve with hot reload at localhost:3000
 $ yarn dev